pretix/pretix-docs/docs/tutorial/organizer-account.md

 The fields for "name" and "short form" are already filled out.
 It is not possible to change the short form since it is the organizer's unique identifier.

-If you are operating from Germany, it is recommended that you enter the URL to your website's imprint in the "Imprint URL" field.
+Since we are operating from Germany, we are going to enter the URL to our website's imprint in the "Imprint URL" field.

-Enter a valid email address into the "contact address" field.
+We will enter a valid email address into the "contact address" field.
 This email address will be displayed publicly to allow your customers to contact you.

-Confirm your changes by clicking the :btn:Save: button on the bottom of the page.
+We will then confirm our changes by clicking the :btn:Save: button on the bottom of the page.

 ## Localization